scollinselliott/eratosthenes/README.md

-for this function, Gibbs sampling is only used for the depositional sequences and absolute constraints, not for production, use, and deposition (i.e, the use date does not affect the production date, nor is the deposition date affected by the production date).
+for this function, Gibbs sampling is only used for the depositional sequences and absolute constraints, not for production, use, and deposition (i.e, the use date does not affect the production date, nor is the depositional date affected by the production date).

 Using the `result` object above, the densities of the use dates of the following types is computed using the `gibbs_ad_type()` function as